 - 1 (15 ounce) can hominy rinsed & drained

 - 4 ounces cheddar cheese grated, about 1 cup

 - In a large skillet or Dutch oven, cook the ground beef and onion over medium-high heat.
 Drain and return to skillet.

 - Sprinkle in cornstarch, chili powder, garlic powder, and salt.
 Stir well.
 Add in canned tomatoes.
 Let simmer for 5 minutes.
 Add in hominy and stir.
 Simmer for 10 minutes, until most of the liquid has absorbed.

-- Transfer to a casserole dish (like a 9 inch baking dish) and cover with grated cheese.
+- Transfer to a casserole dish (like a 9-inch baking dish), if desired, and sprinkle with grated cheese.

 - Transfer to the oven and bake for 30 minutes.
 Let sit for at least 5 minutes before serving.
 Enjoy!